cgbeutler/GameMathReference/Scalar.md

 Scalars
 =======

 Don't be scared by the name.
-This page is just for single-number stuffs (as opposed to vectors that have several quantity components.)
+This page is just for single-number stuffs (as opposed to vectors that have two or more numbers to deal with.)

 ## Sigmoid Functions